marcoplaneo/planeo_internship/documentation/HTML.md

 * the head
 * the body

-The head is mostly used for headings while the body consists of everything else.
-This means that there can be text and pictures in the body.
+The head is the name of the page which is shown at the tab itself.
+The body is the actual website which can consist of a heading, an image, a text and more.